 In our multichannel communication world, this example includes actual communication touchpoints from email, social media, technical support, and the core productivity tool of every professional -> the calendar.
 There is no loss of customer context.

 Actions are included in yellow line call outs.
 Overall emotion (brand happiness) is mapped through the journey with individual emotions augmenting individual touchpoints (hopeful, thoughtful, frustrated, etc).
-The core long term business outcome (resubscribe) is front depicted by the green block.
+The core business outcome (resubscribe) is front depicted by the green block including stumbling block (such as inoperable links and mobile not supported)

 A huge amount of qualitative detail is easily communicated.
 It took a lot of work to refine to this level of clarity.